PyLops/pylops-mpi/docs/source/installation.rst

    >> make dev-install_nccl

-Otherwise, you can change the command in `Makefile` to appropriate CUDA version i.e., If you use CUDA 11.x, change ``cupy-cuda12x`` and ``nvidia-nccl-cu12`` to ``cupy-cuda11x`` and ``nvidia-nccl-cu11``
+Otherwise, you can change the command in `Makefile` to an appropriate CUDA version i.e., If you use CUDA 11.x, change ``cupy-cuda12x`` and ``nvidia-nccl-cu12`` to ``cupy-cuda11x`` and ``nvidia-nccl-cu11``
 and run the command.